apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-windows/010-installing-the-driver-on-windows.md

 ## The Tableau Data-connection Customization (TDC) File

 The MapR Drill ODBC Driver includes a file named `MapRDrillODBC.TDC`.
-The TDC file file includes customizations that improve ODBC configuration and performance when using Tableau.
+The TDC file includes customizations that improve ODBC configuration and performance when using Tableau.

 ### Installing the TDC File